pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1036 Python, SFTP, and read work docs

+This day I was playing with python and the SFTP protocol, I created two SFTP server with Docker, and pass files between this servers, in my work we use a lot SFTP protocol, and I need to do deep dive in this topic.

 ##### Day 1035 Python Book

 Well I decide to I need to learn python with a good way, I start to read the book Head First Python, and my firsts